 What is the aftercare for stretch mark laser treatment?

+While laser treatment for stretch marks is very long lasting, results are best maintained if you take care of your skin and practice strict sun avoidance.
 It is important to use sunblock and moisturizer or lotions to the area treated with stretch marks.

 What Home Remedies Exist to treat Stretch Marks?